syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/getting-started.md

 ## Module Injection

-Lineargauge component are segregated into individual feature-wise modules.
-In order to use a particular feature, you need to inject its feature service in the AppModule.
-In the current application, we are going to modify the above basic chart to visualize sales data for a particular year.
+LinearGauge component is segregated into the individual feature-wise modules.
+In order to use a particular feature, inject its feature module using the `providers: {}`.
+Please find the feature module name and description as follows.
-For this application we are going to use tooltip and annotation feature of the linear gauge.
-Please find relevant feature service name and description as follows.

 * `AnnotationsService` - Inject this provider to use Annotation feature.
 * `GaugeTooltipService` - Inject this provider to use Tooltip feature.

-These modules should be injected to the provider section as follows,
+These modules should be injected in the providers section of the **app.module.ts** file as follows,

  ```javascript
     import { NgModule } from '@angular/core';